Polymorphism via dispatch¶

 names).
 [1] The key is a compound object in this case, a list of two types

-strings and integers perhaps using this approach –
+We can now define methods for concatenating strings and integers perhaps using this approach –

-(setprop! 'add (list 'Number 'Number)
+(putprop! 'add (list 'Number 'Number)

 (λ (n1 n2)